klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 As well, the company announced that the Cameroon contract with Orange was extended to 242 sites.

-The stock pretty 10x-ed overnight, from $0.3 to $3.
+The stock pretty much 10x-ed overnight, from $0.3 to $3.
 The lucky convertible debenture holders [received 2.0 million shares](https://thedeepdive.ca/nuran-wireless-reduces-debt-significantly-appoints-executives-for-african-operations/) to settle a total debt of $1.9M.

 ### The business